ploomber/projects/debugging/README.md

 <!-- #region -->
 # Debugging

+*This is an in-depth tutorial, for a quick reference,* [click here](https://ploomber.readthedocs.io/en/latest/cookbook/debugging.html).

 ## Why debugging pipelines is hard

 Debugging data pipelines is hard because there are three factors involved: